Hair loss can have a significant effect on your confidence and quality of life.

 Scarring & Skin DisordersDamage to the skin can also affect the health and function of the hair follicles.
 Scarring due to injury, such as burns, can impact the scalp.
 Inflammatory conditions, such as acne, cellulitis, and folliculitis, as well as skin conditions like lichen planus and lupus, can all cause hair loss.

 This type of hair loss causes hair throughout the body to fall out.
-Patients might experience changes to their eyebrows, eyelashes, and even pubic hair.
+These patients at our Atlanta office might experience changes to their eyebrows, eyelashes, and even pubic hair.

 Like involutional alopecia, this hair loss results from changes in the growth cycles of hair follicles.
 Thinning and shedding will be seen after an unusually high number of follicles enter the resting phase simultaneously.